runvnc/tersenet/README.md

 I have also done some research into `dat`, `ipfs`, `gnunet` and `libp2p`.
 Planning on using `libp2p` because of issues (such as poor performance for this task or installation problems) with the other options.

-# Everything below here is just am idea -- not actually coded yet
+# Everything below here is just an idea -- not actually coded yet

 NoScriptWeb is a new type of lightweight, high-performance document/wasm browser that is *100% JavaScript free*.
 Pages are encoded in an encrypted, size-limited subset of restructuredtext distributed in a content-oriented (rather than server-centric) fashion.
 They load almost instantly from network peers.